 After the original Langdale School Building burned, this building was started on the same site in 1934 and completed in 1936.
 It is designed in stylized Georgian by architect Kennon Perry.
 It is a two-story, structural tile building on a terraced elevation.
 From the outside, the structural tile looks like standard brick.
 The façade is formal with fanlights, nine over nine wooden Austal windows and a gabled roof.

 Twelve grades were taught here until the construction of Valley High School in 1939.
 The 10th, 11th, and 12th grades were relocated there.
 In later years, the 7th, 8th, and 9th grades were removed leaving only the kindergarten and elementary grades.
-Currently grades 3 – 5 are taught at the school.
+The school was closed in 2022 as part of the restructuring and consolidation of the Chambers County School District.

 The school continues to be a triumph of architectural beauty and an inspiration to educators, students, and area citizens.
 It is owned by the Chambers County Board of Education.